abrobston/jscc/README.md

 semantic code to be evaluated on a rule's reduction.
-JS/CC itself has been entirely written in JavaScript so it can be executed in many different ways: as platform-independent, browser-based JavaScript embedded on a Website, as a Windows Script Host Application, as a compiled JScript.NET executable, as a Mozilla/Rhino or Mozilla/Spidermonkey interpreted application, or a V8 shell script on Windows, *nix, Linux and Mac OSX.
+JS/CC itself has been entirely written in JavaScript so it can be executed in many different ways: as platform-independent, browser-based JavaScript embedded on a Website, as as a Mozilla/Rhino or Java Nashorn interpreted application, or a Node shell script on Windows, *nix, Linux and Mac OSX.
 However, for productive execution, it is recommended to use the command-line versions.
 These versions are capable of assembling a complete compiler from a JS/CC parser specification, which is then stored to a .js JavaScript source file.